-- Also known as: What we sometimes call the inner work - It's important because: We are not machines.
+- Also known as: The inner work - It's important because: We are not machines.
 We need to look after ourselves in order to better look after each other and achieve what we want to achieve.
-Also, keeping the population subdued through stress, loneliness, sickness and anxiety is a feature of latestage capitalism. - Resources might include: knowing our own limits/capacity, nature connection/being outdoors, hobbies/creativity/passions etc., in a stressful moment: practicing breath awareness/control, taking your attention out- what can you see/hear/smell/touch, replacing bad/scary stories/narratives with positive affirmations.
+Also, keeping the population subdued through stress, loneliness, sickness and anxiety is a feature of late-stage capitalism. - Resources might include: knowing our own limits/capacity, nature connection/being outdoors, hobbies/creativity/passions etc. In a time of stress: practicing breath awareness/control, taking your attention to external experiences in the moment, noticing what can you see/hear/smell/touch, and replacing bad/scary stories/narratives with positive affirmations.